Pedrodev17/Pedrodev17/README.md

   Hi 👋, I'm Pedro!
 A passionate Dev student from Brazil.

   - 🌱 I’m currently studying Systems Analysis and Development at Senac
   - 🔭 I'm looking for my first tech job.
-My dream is to work with software development and data analysis.
+My dream is to work with data analysis.
 </p>

 <!-- Dropdown -->